kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Workloads that require gang scheduling often also need all members of the gang to be as topologically "close" to one another as possible, in order to perform adequately.
 Existing Pod affinity rules influence pod placement, but they do not consider the gang as a unit of scheduling and they do not cause the scheduler to efficiently try multiple mutually exclusive placement options for a set of pods.
 The design of the Workload object introduced in this KEP anticipates how Gang Scheduling support can evolve over subsequent KEPs into full Topology-aware scheduling support in kube-scheduler.

-The `Workload` object will allow kube-scheduler to be aware that pods are part of workloads with complex internal structure.
-Those workloads include builtins like `Job` and `StatefulSet`, and custom workloads, like `JobSet`, `LeaderWorkerSet`, `MPIJob` and `TrainJob`.
+The `PodGroup` object will reflect the intended `Workload` internal structure and allow kube-scheduler to schedule workload pods accordingly.
+Those workloads include builtins like `Job` ([KEP-5547]) and `StatefulSet`, and custom workloads, like `JobSet`, `LeaderWorkerSet`, `MPIJob` and `TrainJob`.
 All of these workload types are used for AI training and inference use cases.

 ### Goals
 - Introduce a concept of a `Workload` as a primary building block for workload-aware scheduling vision
-- Implement the first version of `Workload` API necessary for defining a Gang
+- Implement the first version of `Workload` API necessary as a mechanism for defining scheduling policies
+- Introduce a concept of a `PodGroup` positioned as runtime counterparts for the Workload
+- Ensure that decoupled model of `Workload` and `PodGroup` provide clear responsibility split, improved scalability and simplified lifecycle management
 - Ensuring that we can extend `Workload` API in backward compatible way toward north-star API
 - Ensuring that `Workload` API will be usable for both built-in and third-party workload controllers and APIs
 - Implement first version of gang-scheduling in kube-scheduler supporting (potentially in non-optimal way)